Occupational Therapy vs Physical Therapy: What's the Difference?

 1. OTAs Work with All Types of Clients

-As an OT or OTA, you have the chance to work with individuals from all walks of life and create individualized treatments based upon your patient’s interests and needs.
-This means you could be seeing adults, children and seniors all in one day.
-You’ll be implementing a variety of different methods of care with each, which means you’re not likely to get bored on the job.
+As an OT or OTA, you can work with individuals from all walks of life and create individualized treatments based on your patient’s interests and needs.
+This means you could tailor your career toward working with populations which could include adults, children or seniors.
+You’ll implement various care methods with each, which means you’re not likely to get bored on the job.

 2. OTA Job Outlook

 Another great benefit to being an OTA is the job outlook for the next decade.
-The Bureau of Labor Statistics (BLS) anticipates employment for the profession will grow by 34 percent from 2020 to 2030.
-For reference, the BLS expects overall U.S. employment to grow by just 4 percent for the same period.
-This incredible growth may be due to both a need to replace retiring professionals as well as an aging population who will need the services provided by OTAs.
+The Bureau of Labor Statistics (BLS) anticipates employment in the profession will grow 23 percent from 2022 to 2032.
+This incredible growth may be due to both a need to replace retiring professionals and an aging population that will need the services OTAs provide.

 3. OTAs Work Independently — and Creatively

-As an occupational therapy assistant, you have the autonomy to bring whatever creativity and insight you believe will provide the most value to your patients, under the supervision of an Occupational Therapist, Registered (OTR).
+As an occupational therapy assistant, you can bring whatever creativity and insight you believe will provide the most value to your patients under the supervision of an Occupational Therapist, Registered (OTR).
 Often, your patients won’t be able to adjust to a specific plan or challenge.
 It’s up to you to discover a way to help them adapt.

 If you appreciate seeing your work develop from start to finish, a career in occupational therapy may be the right fit for you.
-Not only are OTAs helping individuals have independent, productive and satisfying lives, but they measure their patients’ progress each step of the way.
+Not only are OTAs helping individuals have independent, productive and satisfying lives, but they also measure their patients’ progress each step.

 4. OTAs Work in a Variety of Workplace Environments